 What to Eat for Dinner to Lose Weight

-Though this isn’t exactly an ingredient, what dieter doesn’t want to hear that it may be easier to stick to your diet if it includes a little sweet treat?
-Well, it’s true.
-According to a study in Proceedings of the National Academy of Sciences, banning sugary foods could lead to overeating.
-One reason may be that removing access to sweet foods stimulates the release of a molecule in your brain called corticotropin-releasing factor (CRF), produced when you’re afraid, anxious or stressed, says Pietro Cottone, Ph.D., lead study author.
-And increased stress levels may lower your motivation to eat more nutritious foods, making it more likely that you’ll binge on junk food.
+Though this isn't exactly an ingredient, it's pretty sweet news that it may be easier to stick to your diet if it includes a little sweet treat?
+Well, it's true.
+Banning sugary foods could lead to overeating.
+Removing access to sweet foods stimulates the release of a molecule in your brain called corticotropin-releasing factor (CRF), produced when you're afraid, anxious or stressed, says Pietro Cottone, Ph.D., who studied what happens when people give up sweets.
+And increased stress levels may lower your motivation to eat more nutritious foods, making it more likely that you'll binge on junk food.